General & History

 in diameter and weighed 2.6 ounces.
 This "Italian Meatless Sausage" was

-found in the vegi-berger section of the freezer case of a local upscale
+found in the vegi-burger section of the freezer case of an upscale

-market.
+market in Los Angeles.
 Water, soy protein isolate, canola oil, textured

 soy protein concentrate, egg whites, potato starch, salt, wheat gluten,

-spices, natural flavor (non meat), sugar, washed raw sugar, malt extract, paprika, dried
+spices, natural flavor (non meat), sugar, washed raw sugar, malt extract,

 Appearance is clearly way off, texture is similar to a dry, almost